keri/prsInteractive/README.md

 # OVERVIEW

 The prs Insteractive pipeline was developed using genotyped, imputed HLA, and environmental data for UK Biobank participants with a European background.
-The pipeline is comprised of workflows for the inclusion of inclusion of gene (G), gene-gene (GxGxE), and gene-environment (GxE) interaction weights into polygenic risk (PRS) calculations for complex traits.
+The pipeline is comprised of workflows for the inclusion of gene (G), gene-gene (GxGxE), and gene-environment (GxE) interaction weights into polygenic risk (PRS) calculations for complex traits.
 The pipeline was developed and validated for type 2 diabetes (T2D) and celiac disease (CD) but can be applied to any trait with a ICD10 code and/or substring filter present in the Non-cancer illness code [instances 0-2] fields.
 Specific G, GxG, and GxGxE cohorts are further analysed to identify underlying features important to each cohorts to identify different molecular pathways driving risk within the cohorts.

+# FOLDER DIRECTORY

+.root (prsInteractive)
+├── data
+│   └── variant_calls
+├── figures
+├── hpc
+├── results
+│   └── phenotype
+│       └── epiFiles
+│           └── preSummaryFiles
+├── scripts
+│   ├── helper
+│   └── test
+├── testData
+│   └── variant_calls
+├── testResults
+│   └── type2Diabetes
+│       └── epiFiles
+│           └── preSummaryFiles
+└── workflows

+19 directories

 # INPUT FILES NEEDED